Skip to content

 On the Tasting Mat:

 • Horse Soldier Straight Bourbon Whiskey (87 Proof): A four-year-old, higher-rye straight bourbon produced at Middle West Spirits in Ohio.
-The nose delivers rye spice, honey sweetness, a hint of vanilla, and a bubble-gum grain note.
-On the palate it offers an even, balanced presentation of sweetness and spice, with oak showing up more prominently mid-palate than on the nose, finishing with a pleasant drying quality.
-The flagship expression and approximately half of Horse Soldier's total sales volume.
-(00:01:38)
+The nose opens with rye spice, honey sweetness, a hint of oak, and a touch of bubble-gum grain.
+On the palate, sweet and spicy notes arrive in even balance, with oak showing more prominently mid-palate than on the nose and a pleasantly drying finish.
+Conceived with the cocktail bar in mind — specifically Manhattans and Old Fashioneds — this is the brand's flagship expression, accounting for roughly half of all sales.
+(00:01:46)

-Looking ahead, Scott shares the ambitious vision for Horse Soldier Farms in Somerset, Kentucky — a $150 million destination property featuring a three-million-gallon production facility, an 80-room hotel, a five-star spa, retired military horses, ropes courses, and architecture designed by the firm behind The Macallan's celebrated new distillery.
-It is a legacy project built to last a hundred years, rooted in the same grit and determination that carried these soldiers across the mountains of Afghanistan on horseback.
-Raise a glass, support a veteran-owned brand, and we'll see you down the Bourbon Road.
+Looking ahead, Scott shares the team's grand vision for Horse Soldier Farms in Somerset, Kentucky — a $150 million destination campus on Lake Cumberland featuring a three-million-gallon production facility, state-of-the-art barrel warehouses, an 80-room hotel, a five-star spa, equestrian facilities for retired military mounts, and ropes courses for families.
+Designed by the architects behind The Macallan's acclaimed new distillery, Horse Soldier Farms is built to be a legacy — one that Scott and his band of expeditionary entrepreneurs are determined to hand down to the next generation.
+Raise a glass to the horse soldiers, and as always, we'll see you down the Bourbon Road.

 Full Transcript

-Horse Soldier Bourbon Scott Neil Green Berets Special Forces bourbon 9/11 whiskey wheated bourbon barrel strength bourbon higher rye bourbon Middle West Spirits craft distillery veteran owned bourbon Fort Campbell Somerset Kentucky Horse Soldier Farms bourbon tasting Jim Shannon Mike Hyatt The Bourbon Road unconventional warfare bourbon World Trade Center steel bottle
+Horse Soldier Bourbon Scott Neil Green Berets Special Forces craft bourbon wheated bourbon higher rye bourbon barrel strength bourbon Middle West Spirits Somerset Kentucky Horse Soldier Farms 9/11 Afghanistan unconventional warfare veteran owned business craft distillery bourbon tasting Lake Cumberland America's Response Monument The Bourbon Road